the-au-forml-lab/plgroup/docs/awards.md

 The famous Swiss watch is a symbol of quality, precision, durability and elegance.
 Just like its namesake, this award recognizes a publication for its refinement and expertise in artisanship and careful perfection of details.

+**The Cool Guy 😎**

+Some people just pull you in with the way they are.
+It does not necessarily matter what exactly they say, or whether all of it makes sense to you.
+But just thinking about them makes you feel good.
+Similarly some papers just leave you thinking
+"This is so cool, I really want to learn more about this," and this award recognizes such a paper.

+**Ahead of its Time**
+Some publications endure the test of time, and remain relevant for decades to come.
+While we cannot know which recent of publications will end up among the stars, we can take a guess.
+And that's always fun.
+This award is for the paper we think will remain relevant the longest.